PhluantMobile/dojo_js/README.md

 * callback: The close function for an expanded ad.
 Required for any expandable ad running on MRAID.
 Recommended in all cases.
 * init: The initialization function for an ad.
 Required for any ad running on MRAID.
 Recommended in all cases.
 * expanded: Default is false.
 Only required for interstitial ads.
+* asynch_load: Default is null.
+This functionality will asynchronously load any JavaScript scripts before the ad fires off the initialization.
+* asynch_load.insert_before: Required for any asynchronous loading.
+Designates the reference element that the libaray will use to reference the load.
+* asynch_load.scripts: Required for any asynchronous loading.
+Designates the scripts to load in array format.

 Example:

 ```

 <script>
 function contractAd(){
 	expand_div.style.display = 'none';